SeisComP3/seiscomp3/doc/base/installation.rst

 First the environment has to be set up.
 The :program:`seiscomp` tool comes with the command :command:`install-deps` which installs required packages.
 Read the section :ref:`System management<system-management>` for more detailed instructions.
-E.g. for installing the dependencies for using the MySQL database, give 'mysql-server' as parameter.
+For example, to install the dependencies for using the MySQL database, give 'mysql-server' as parameter.

 .. code-block:: sh